 To make an easy gluten free dairy free snack, spread pesto over some gf crackers, top with a slice of ripe tomato and a drizzle of balsamic vinegar.
 Summertime heaven 🙂 If you don't mind dairy, spread it on bruschetta and top with fresh mozzarella and then sliced cherry tomatoes.
 A perfect (and easy) Caprese bruschetta!

-Pesto is also a great condiment with lamb chops or rack of lamb, grilled chicken or use a leftover tablespoon or two to stir into a basic vinaigrette of 2 or 3 parts olive oil to 1 part white wine vinegar.
+Pesto is also a great condiment with lamb chops, Sous Vide Pork Tenderloin, grilled chicken or use a leftover tablespoon or two to stir into a basic vinaigrette of 2 or 3 parts olive oil to 1 part white wine vinegar.
 If you like Italian flavours, this is gold.
-This vegan pistachio pesto pasta is an easy side dish too, pair it with any grilled meat or tofu.
+This pistachio pesto pasta is an easy side dish too, pair it with any grilled meat or tofu.

 Fresh herb pesto made with mint, basil and pistachios is a bright, kid friendly favourite.
 A punchy yet milder flavour than versions with parmesan.
 This is an excellent dish when you are feeding company with various dietary restrictions because it covers almost all common allergies.